Nophinou/vitepress/Notes/Protagonists.md

 In linear media, you only need to create <span class="highlight">EMPATHY</span>; in games, you need <span class="highlight">UNITY</span>, which is hard to do when your protagonist's characterization goes against your player's.
 :::

-To still achieve this unity, we focus on three aspects:
+To still achieve this unity, [Jeremy bernstein recommends](https://www.youtube.com/watch?v=4mgK2hL33Vw) to focus on three aspects:

 |Unity|Description|Importance| Toolbox |